JACKDANIELS-777/Masm_Gui/Exstras/Layout/V0.24/README.md

 Above currenlty WM_PAINT is disabled or more accurately not of use.
-In later versions ill add back WM_PAINT so that {} isnt required to show for each non static ie dynamic control
+In later versions ill add back WM_PAINT so that {} isnt required to show for each non static ie dynamic control.
+Keep in mind for attributes it must finish with a , ie {a:100} wrong {a:100,} correct.
+As of 2026/01/14.
+Also make sure you have all the valid files to ensure everything is up to data FullWorking V0.25 is in progress ready to be packed.